nwtoht-ca/healix-docs/docs/admin/ip-white-list/ip-white-list-rows.md

 # IP White List

-The IP White List is available from the Administration menu and linked from the Overview tab of [Public Device](../creating-public-devices/edit-public-device) editor.
+The IP White List is available from the Administration menu and linked from the Overview tab of [Public Device](../../public-devices/) and [Work Queue Display](../../work-queue-display/) editors.

 ![White List](./img/ip-white-list.png)